Notify me

 Unconstrainedtime: An Unusual Microbrand

-Unusually, we’re starting with more than one watch in our collection.
+Unusually, we’re launching our unique brand with more than one watch in our collection.
 There’s a good reason for this . . . our brand is about freely chosen creativity, rather than any specific aesthetic.
-I wanted to show from the beginning how a wide range of different aesthetics can be part of our brand, with inspirations from ancient crosses to contemporary techno-circles, organic objects to blocky rectangular forms, sharp edged crystals to the sweeping alien curves of a fractal.
-All those, and many more, can be explored by UnconstrainedTime while still making sense as a brand with an obviously passionate focus . . . on freely-chosen creativity (i.e. art, see our homepage for more on the definition of art) itself.
-UnconstrainedTime is not the only microbrand to start by showing a range of aesthetics . . .
-Mr. Jones watches started with 5 different watches.
+I wanted to show from the beginning how a wide range of different aesthetics can make sense as part of our brand, with inspirations from ancient crosses to contemporary techno-circles, delicate organic objects to blocky rectangular forms, sharp edged crystals to the sweeping alien curves of a fractal.
+All those inspirations, and many more, can be explored by UnconstrainedTime while still making sense as a brand with a clear and passionate focus . . . on freely-chosen creativity itself, unified with a 12-point time-display from the genesis of horology.

-We’re making good use of the microbrand freedoms and business model, to develop in our own direction, starting with my own personal creative explorations and planning to welcome other creative input with our collaborations and design competition.
-Inspiring others to explore their personal creativity is part of our brand philosophy.
+We’re making good use of the microbrand freedoms and business model to develop in our own direction, starting with my own personal creative explorations and planning to welcome other creative input with our collaborations and art competition.

-As for spare parts and quality control, most parts of our watches are made in the UK and assembled in Britain by a leading watchmaker who makes watches for many very well-regarded British microbrands.
+As for spare parts and quality control, most parts of our watches are made in the UK, and assembled, finished and tested in England.
 Most parts of our watch are 3D printed, so can be created at any point in the future as needed for repairs.
-All our parts are unique, with none of them being made for other watches, which is partly due to me not having any background in watchmaking . . . instead of pushing the boundaries of existing watchmaking, I am approaching the field from a new starting point.
+All our parts are unique to us, with none of them (other than screws, spring, O-rings and gaskets) being made for other watches, which is partly due to me not having any background in conventional watchmaking, and partly because our time-display is so unique.

 Fractal Emergence (above) is the watch we’ll be launching with, so . . .